myTomorrows/MightyAnalystTest/readme.md

 ## Task 3

 We would like to have reports for senior management, preferably with as much detail as possible.
 We would like to be able to have extracts of the visualized data as well.
 Only senior management is allowed to see these visualisations, whereas other employees in the org are allowed to have access to the raw  extracts.
+One visualization should be about the data of our clients, how many patients we have helped from specific areas.
+Possibly to identify any relationship between the area of residence and the preocedures that are being performed.
+The other graphs we would like to see are non-client related, we would like to see if there are any patients grouped together that are not affeliated to any of our clients, but are in close proximity of patients who are in contact with our clients.

 ## Notes
 We know some of the questions are vague and maybe impossible todo given the tools you are using.
 This is on purpose.
 We want to see how you would handle these situations, therefore it is okay to include an explanation of the process/solution that you would suggest had you been using the tools that do support these requirements.